+This thought kicked off what would become Stay at Home Valley – a spatial interface and digital recreation of the Bay Area tech ecosystem that anyone could access and collectively build.
 A single Figma file shared with a simple link: no wait list, invite code, or moderator.

-Before moving to San Francisco, I lived in a number of places starting in the suburbs of Ohio then Sydney, Hong Kong with a number of month long stints other places in between.
+Before moving to San Francisco, I lived in a number of places starting in the suburbs of Ohio then Sydney, Hong Kong with a number of month long stints in other places in between.
 Since then, I’ve fallen in love with Mexico City, “split my time” with Los Angeles and frequently have the same thought: there’s no place quite like Silicon Valley.